nealrichardson/httptest/README.md

 * **with_fake_HTTP** raises a "message" instead of an "error", and HTTP requests return a "response"-class object.
 Like `without_internet`, it allows you to assert that the correct requests were (or were not) made, but since it doesn't cause the code to exit with an error, you can test code in functions that comes after requests, provided that it doesn't expect a particular response to each request.
 * **with_mock_API** lets you provide custom fixtures as responses to requests.
 It maps URLs, including query parameters, to files in your test directory, and it includes the file contents in the mocked "response" object.
 Request methods that do not have a corresponding fixture file raise errors the same way that `without_internet` does.
 This context allows you to test more complex R code that makes requests and does something with the response, simulating how the API should respond to specific requests.

+There is a fourth context, **capture_requests**, which collects the responses from requests you make and stores them as mock files.
+This enables you to perform a series of requests against a live server once and then build your test suite using those mocks, running your tests in `with_mock_API`.

 ### Expectations

 * **expect_GET**, **expect_PUT**, **expect_PATCH**, **expect_POST**, and **expect_DELETE** assert that the specified HTTP request is made within one of the test contexts.
 They catch the error or message raised by the mocked HTTP service and check that the request URL and optional body match the expectation.
 (Mocked responses in `with_mock_API` just proceed with their response content and don't trigger `expect_GET`, however.)